tsukuba-mas/soba/docs/options.md

 {"-1": ["1/4", "3/4"]}
 ```

-this means that all of the agents share the same initial opinions $0.25$ toward the topic `1000` and $0.75$ toward `0001`.
+this means that all agents share the same initial opinions $0.25$ toward the topic `1000` and $0.75$ toward `0001`.

 ### `--topics` (see below)
 The set of topics.
 Each of the topics should be encoded as a string over `0` and `1` (see `--beliefs`).
-If there are more than one topics, they should be concatnated by `,`.
+If there are more than one topic, they should be concatnated by `,`.

 If nothing is specified, topics are initialized randomly.